Conjugacy languages in virtual graph products: Open questions

 For more general graph products, it may be possible to extend \cref{cor:acyhyp2}, if the following two questions can be answered.

-\begin{question} When are graph products $\mathcal{AH}$-accessible? \end{question} Some example of groups which are $\mathcal{AH}$-accessible can be found in Theorem 2.18 of \cite{Abbott2019}, which includes RAAGs. \begin{question} Are all graph products hierarchically hyperbolic groups? \end{question} We mention a recent result, Theorem C of \cite{Berlyne2022}, which states that if each of the vertex groups of a graph product are hierarchically hyperbolic, then the graph product itself is a hierarchically hyperbolic group.
+\begin{question} When are graph products $\mathcal{AH}$-accessible? \end{question} Some example of groups which are $\mathcal{AH}$-accessible can be found in \cite[Theorem 2.18]{Abbott2019}, which includes RAAGs. \begin{question} Are all graph products hierarchically hyperbolic groups? \end{question} We mention a recent result, Theorem C of \cite{Berlyne2022}, which states that if each of the vertex groups of a graph product are hierarchically hyperbolic, then the graph product itself is a hierarchically hyperbolic group.
+In general, \cref{q:HHGs} is false, since there exists graph products with unsolvable word problem.